The EU at a glance

 The political system of the EU is made up of several elements: the European Commission is the EU executive and the Court of Justice of the European Union the judiciary.
 While the governments of the member states are represented in the European Council and the Council of Ministers, citizens are represented directly by the European Parliament, which has been elected EU-wide every five years since 1979.
 The member states that have already adopted the euro also work together in the so-called Eurogroup.
 The offices of the most important political EU bodies are primarily located in Brussels, Strasbourg, Luxembourg and Frankfurt am Main.
 The symbol of the EU, the European Flag, consists of a circle of twelve five-pointed yellow stars on a blue field.

-Some 512 million people currently live in the 28 member states of the EU.
+Some 447.7 million people currently live in the 27 member states of the EU.
 It therefore has the third largest population after China and India.
 EU citizens live on an area of roughly four million square kilometres.
-France is the largest EU country in terms of land area, while Germany is the most populous EU member state with 82.5 million inhabitants.
-Just over 66 million people live in the United Kingdom, which will be leaving the EU at the end of March 2019.
+France is the largest EU country in terms of land area, while Germany is the most populous EU member state with 84.3 million inhabitants.

 The Treaty of Lisbon strengthened the institutional framework of the Common Foreign and Security Policy (CFSP).
 The Common Security and Defence Policy (CSDP) can apply both civilian and military measures.
 The creation of a European Security and Defence Union (ESDU) is possible in the future.